 For more information on people to people travel visit the OFAC FAQ (updated Oct 14, 2016) page here

 If you prefer to travel under a different category of general license here is how to do it:

 Step 1: Pick Your Category

 Here are most of the categories of legal Cuba travel for the general license, ordered from most common to least common.
-For full description of the categories visit the OFAC website.
+For full description of the categories click the link to visit the OFAC website.

 Professional research or attending professional meetings directly relating to the traveler’s profession, professional background, or area of expertise.
 Professional research can include making a documentary film. (§515.564)

 Educational activities for college, university and secondary school faculty, staff, students, and chaperones.
 Academic research specifically relating to Cuba and for the purpose of a graduate or undergraduate degree.
 Faculty and staff can visit Cuba independently to research and prepare for student trips.
 Note: This generally requires a formal course of study, so just taking Spanish lessons wouldn't qualify.
 This category also includes non-academic people to people travel (§515.565)

 Religious organizations, and their members and staff who are engaging in a full-schedule of religious activities (§515.566)

 Support for the Cuban people by human rights organizations, independent organizations, individuals, and NGOs. (§515.574)